CarletonComputerScienceSociety/volunteer/readme.md

 ### 2. Start Hugo

-To start Hugo, navigate to the directory where you cloned this project and run the following command
+To start Hugo, navigate to the directory where you cloned this project and run the following command:

 ```
 hugo server